 PSoC is gradually increased to a maximum of 7 percent of the family gross income for a family from 76 to 85 percent of the SMI.

-For each additional child in care, PSoC is calculated by a gradual percent increase with a limit of 13 percent of the family gross income.
+For each additional child in care, PSoC is calculated by a gradual percent increase with a limit of 7 percent of the family gross income.

-NOTE: On April 30, 2024, the Commission proposed changes to §809.19 to limit all PSoC amounts to 7 percent of the family income regardless of the number of children in care.
-This proposed rule change will not become effective until October 2024.

-NLF: Boards must also be aware that TX3C will automatically calculate PSoC based on gross income calculated from pay stub information entered.
-In TX3C, PSoC will be calculated on a weekly basis to align with the new two-week provider payment periods (under TWIST, PSoC was calculated on a monthly basis).